protobufjs/protobuf.js/README.md

 #### Using the JS API

 The API shown above works pretty much the same with TypeScript.
-However, because everything is typed, accessing fields on instances of dynamically generated message classes requires either (1) using bracket-notation (i.e. `message["awesomeField"]`), (2) explicit casts or (3) the use of a [typings file generated for its static counterpart](#pbts-for-typescript).
+However, because everything is typed, accessing fields on instances of dynamically generated message classes requires either using bracket-notation (i.e. `message["awesomeField"]`) or explicit casts.
+Alternatively, it is possible to use a [typings file generated for its static counterpart](#pbts-for-typescript).

 ```ts
 import { load } from "protobufjs"; // respectively "./node_modules/protobufjs"